NML Cygni: Observational history

 NML Cygni was discovered in 1965 by American astronomers Neugebauer, Martz, and Leighton who described two extremely red luminous stars, their colour being consistent with a black body temperature of 1,000 K. The name NML comes from the names of these three discoverers.
 The second star was briefly referred to as NML Tauri but is now known as IK Tauri, an M9 Mira variable.
+Low-dispersion spectra taken later that same year revealed strong molecular bands of TiO and VO, confirming its status as a very late-type star with a spectral type no earlier than M6.
 NML Cygni has since also been given the designation V1489 Cygni on account of the small semi-regular brightness variations, but is still most commonly referred to as NML Cygni.
 Its composition began to be revealed with the discovery of OH masers (1612 MHz) in 1968.
 H_{2}O, SiO, CO, HCN, CS, SO, SO_{2}, and H_{2}S molecules have also been detected.